 “And?”
 Her tone wasn’t optimistic for what he wanted to ask her.

-“You’re asking me to go camping with other people around my age?”
+“You’re asking me to go camping with a group of strangers?”
 She asked slowly, trying to assure herself that she heard right.
-Mark nodded.
-“People who want to have fun and are around my age?”
+There were a lot of theories as to why that was a dangerous thing.

-After she took her bath, she went out to buy groceries.
-On the way back, she didn’t even glance at the wall; she was far too excited to care about that.
-Her thoughts were all about the trip; nothing else.
-She wanted to give that extraordinary piece of news to Ezekiel, since he was going to be her plus one in the trip but she forgot to ask for any type of personal contact information.
+On the way back, she didn’t even glance at the wall; she was far too busy to care about that.
+She wanted to give the news to Ezekiel, since he was going to be her plus one in the trip but she forgot to ask for any type of personal contact information.

-Unfortunately, Ezekiel didn’t come over in the next few days.
-She couldn’t say she felt lonely because Mark dropped a few times to tell her more about their plans.
+Unfortunately, Ezekiel didn’t come over in the next few days either but Zoe couldn’t say she felt lonely because Mark dropped a few times to tell her more about their plans.
 She didn’t even notice the absent demons and ghosts but the dark fairies returned.
-They were messing around, like always but it didn’t interrupt her happiness.
+They were messing around, like always but it didn’t interrupt the peace.

-“That guy that’s been coming around lately,” One dark fairy started.
-She was in her fairy form and was standing lazily on Zoe's desk.
+“That guy that’s been coming around lately,” one dark fairy started.
+She was in her fairy form and was standing lazily on her desk.

 “Is he your boyfriend?”